Updated on 3/24/2022

 What is the biggest cause of depression?

-Depression is one of the most widespread mental health disorders in the U.S. It can take many forms and comes with a variety of symptoms.
+Depression is a widespread mental health condition in the U.S. It can take many forms and comes with a variety of symptoms.
 There is not one main cause of depression, it can be genetic, but environmental influences often play a part in causing this disorder.
-In addition, sometimes depression is influenced by an inactivity in the brain’s frontal lobe or the brain’s inability to properly regulate mood.
+In addition, sometimes depression symptoms are influenced by inactivity in the brain’s frontal lobe or the brain’s inability to properly regulate mood.
 Causes of depression are commonly tied to other elements of one’s health including: substance abuse, mental illness, medication, and a variety of medical conditions.
 Other major causes include stressful life events and low self-esteem.
 Causes of depression are unique for every individual and are often a combination of many factors.

 What You Need to Know About Anyone with Depression